ARMmbed/mbed-client/docs/data_types.md

 - Base64 decoded value of the payload -> `Test Data`

-### Transferring an opaque value from mbed cCient to mbed Device Server
+### Transferring an opaque value from mbed Client to mbed Device Server

 **Opaque(from the application)**: